raspberrypilearning/comic-character/en/step_6.md

 title: What is a variable?
 ---

-A variable in programming is a named area of memory that holds a value.
-The value can be changed when the program runs.
+A variable is a named area of computer memory that holds a value.

+The value can be changed by the program.

-For example, `var age = 30;` `age` is the variable storing the value `30`.
+For example, `var age = 10;` `age` is the name of the variable.
+It is assigned the value `10`.

-In this example `var alertMessage = ""`; `alertMessage` is the variable storing an empty string value.
-You will be able to change the value of this variable as the function is executed.

 --- /collapse ---

-To check the data inputted on your form, you can use the `.value` property to retrieve the current value of the user's input.
+The `.value` property of a form field is the current user input.

-You will also need to use a conditional statement to check if the current value of the fields is empty or blank.
+You will use a conditional statement for each field to check if the current value is empty.

-Conditional statements are used to make decisions in your code based on different criteria.
+Conditional statements are used to make decisions in your code.
-There are three main types of conditional statements in JavaScript: `if`, `if-else`, `if-else if-else`.

-An `if` statement is used to check if a certain critera is true or false.
+An `if` statement is used to check if the result of a comparison is true or false.

 --- task ---